When are lessons?

 What type of lessons are offered over the summer?

 Lessons continue year round!
-We have many exciting week long camps and 1/2 day and full day classes that you can sub for lessons missed over the summer.
+If you absolutely cannot attend lessons every week over the summer, you can stop your weekly lessons and purchase a packet of 6 or 8 summer lessons.
+We also offer summer camps.
 Summer is a fun time to get out of the rut of weekly lessons and explore exciting topics such a music video recording, composition, etc. If you do not choose to take Summer lessons, you must pay the $35 registration fee when you re-enroll for the fall.

 What type of music is taught at Velocity Music Academy?